Have more questions? Email or call us.

 Q: Does La Luna have dance parties?

-A: Yes, La Luna has SALSA FRIDAYS dance parties on every 2nd & 4th Friday of the month.
+A: Yes, La Luna has SALSA FRIDAYS dance parties on the 4th Friday of the month.
 SALSA FRIDAYS are a mix of Salsa, Meringue, Cha-Cha, and Bachata music.
 Every party is started with a dance lesson that is included with admission followed by a full night of dancing.
 Some La Luna dance parties also include buffet style dinner in the beginning of the dance.
+MEGA PARTIES include at least 3 different ballrooms opens with different kinds of dancing.
+Some of the styles featured at our MEGA PARTIES include: Salsa, Bachata, Ballroom, California Mix (Hustle & West Coast Swing), and Argentine Tango.

 Q: What are La Luna's policies for the Friday night dance parties?

 A: La Luna Friday night dance parties are no longer BYOB.
 We now have a full liquor license.
 We offer a full CASH BAR with both alcoholic and non-alcoholic beverages for purchase.
 Absolutely no outside food or beverages are permitted.
 The attire is fashionable, sorry no hats or work boots.
 Children under the age of 12 are not allowed.
 Those under 18 must be accompanied by a guardian.
 A limited number of tables are available for reservation free of charge for groups of 8 or more by calling our main telephone number.

 Q: Do La Luna instructors teach or perform at any locations outside of Bensalem?